haloworld-C/-haloworld-C-CarND-behavioral-cloning/writeup_p4.md

 Here's a exsample of how the loss in training set and validation set.
 ![alt text][image7]

+When I finally transfered to the nvidia's network, I found the car's behavior is sensiable to the shadow on the road so I removed the line 130 in `helper.py` to avoid that behavior, and it works well!

 ### What to explore next
 * generate more high quality data
 I think the input data is absoutly important, the model will learn what you feed it.
 * try more powerful network
-Although I have tried the nivida's end to end learning CNN net work, it didn't work well I think I'll explore more model with more time to understand how to design the architecure of a useful network.
+I think I'll explore more model with more time to understand how to design the architecure of a useful network.